klimereo/ITProject-Musical-Complexity/README.md

-# ITProject-Musical-Complexity
+# Information-theoretic approach to musical complexity

-Musical complexity (information-theoretic) of classical music pieces from Baroque period to contemporary classical music.
+This repository contains the relevant datasets, codes and results of a term-project for the course *Information Theory for Cognitive Scientists* taught at University of Warsaw.
+The project attempted to gauge musical complexity (understood as Shannonian information content) of classical music pieces from Baroque period to contemporary classical music.